 As an industry we recognise that we all have a role in to play in tackling AMR.
 We are working internationally and locally to do so.

-It's World Antibiotic Awareness Week between 12-18 November, 2018.
-We'll be sharing our industry's commitment to tackling AMR on Twitter @ABPI_UK and encouraging people to sign up to become Antibiotic Guardians and help keep antibiotics working.
+World Antibiotic Awareness Week was between 12-18 November, 2018.
+We shared our industry's commitment to tackling AMR on Twitter @ABPI_UK and continue to encourage people to sign up to become Antibiotic Guardians and help keep antibiotics working.
 Find out more at antibioticguardian.com.

 In 2016, over 100 companies and 13 associations (including the ABPI) signed the Davos Declaration to tackle AMR at an international level.
 The AMR Industry Alliance then laid out a roadmap to deliver these commitments.
 These commitments mean that there is a global effort being taken by industry to address: